Propensity weighting plus adjustment in proportional hazards model is not doubly robust: Doubly Robust Estimators and Inference

 \subsection{Simple doubly robust estimators for the survival difference}

-The estimators were developed in \cite{blanche2023logistic} and \cite{wang2018simple}, respectively.
-They are most useful under completely independent censoring or censoring mechanisms that can be easily modeled because the censoring model must be correctly specified for them to be consistent.
-We provide R code for the use of all methods in the supplementary materials Section S2.
+Two simple DR estimators were developed in \cite{blanche2023logistic} and \cite{wang2018simple}, respectively.
+As presented in \cite{blanche2023logistic}, they are most useful under completely independent censoring or censoring mechanisms that can be easily modeled because the censoring model must be correctly specified for them to be consistent regardless of the correct specification of the outcome models.
+We highlight the method of \cite{blanche2023logistic} here as it is potentially the easiest for practitioners to use and understand as it uses standard logistic regression.
+However, for practitioners familiar with pseudo-observations \cite{wang2018simple} may be the easiest method to implement, particularly under completely independent censoring.
+We outline the method of \cite{wang2018simple} in Section S1 of the supporting information and provide code for running all suggested methods in Section S2 of the supporting information.

 \paragraph{DR binomial regression} As presented in \cite{blanche2023logistic}, we model the causal survival probabilities $p\{T(x)>t\}$.
 We assume there is a way to correctly specify for confounding a model for $p\{T(x)\leq t|Z\}$ as in a logistic regression model